FOSSEE/nghdl/readme.md

 2. Making changes to include use of more than one instance of code models.
 3. Interfacing it with eSim formely known as Oscad so that we can use it in our schematic.

+This is just for demo.
+Please Ignore !